Center for Microeconomic Data

-- The average perceived likelihoods of decreases in the gasoline tax, capital gains tax, payroll tax, average income tax rate, and the income tax rate for the highest bracket all retreated slightly in April but remain close to series highs.
+• The average perceived likelihood of increases in the capital gains tax, the payroll tax, the average income tax rate, and the income tax rate for the highest income bracket all increased in December, continuing a gradual rebound from December 2024 lows.
+The average perceived likelihood of an increase in the gasoline tax, however, declined.

 Editor’s Note: We are currently working through some technical issues in the interactive charts regarding the display of dates along the x-axis.
 As a result, data for November 2015-2016 are currently not presented in the interactive charts; data for all years remain available to download, however.